Loading

 Action items in meeting notes

-You can steal the method above or keep things even simpler: anything in circles is your action items and everything in squares is the other party's action items.
+You can steal the method above or keep things even simpler: anything circled is an action item for yourself and anything in a square is the other party's action item.
 If there are multiple people in the meeting, use the charting method to note down who's responsible for what.
 You can also add due dates in one column if you have many action items of varying timelines.

 Read more: Automatically follow up on meetings and action items